castorini/anserini/docs/regressions/regressions-dl19-passage.openai-ada2.flat-int8.cached.md

 # Anserini Regressions: TREC 2019 Deep Learning Track (Passage)

-**Model**: OpenAI-ada2 embeddings (using pre-encoded queries) with HNSW quantized indexes
+**Model**: OpenAI-ada2 embeddings with quantized flat indexes (using cached queries)

 This page describes regression experiments, integrated into Anserini's regression testing framework, using OpenAI-ada2 embeddings on the [TREC 2019 Deep Learning Track passage ranking task](https://trec.nist.gov/data/deep2019.html), as described in the following paper:

 > Jimmy Lin, Ronak Pradeep, Tommaso Teofili, and Jasper Xian.
 [Vector Search with OpenAI Embeddings: Lucene Is All You Need.](https://arxiv.org/abs/2308.14963) _arXiv:2308.14963_, 2023.

-In these experiments, we are using pre-encoded queries (i.e., cached results of query encoding).
+In these experiments, we are using cached queries (i.e., cached results of query encoding).

 Note that the NIST relevance judgments provide far more relevant passages per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).
 For additional instructions on working with MS MARCO passage collection, refer to [this page](experiments-msmarco-passage.md).